benmvp/slides/2020/flashback/webdev.md

 - My first programming language I learned was `BASIC`
   * Summer program in '98
 - Used that skill to build "apps" for my TI-83 calc in high school
+  * Would type is manually on the calculator using T9
   * Built math apps to help check answers on math homework & tests
   * That's not cheating right?